University of East Africa

 The University of East Africa was established on 29 June 1963 and served Kenya, Tanzania, and Uganda in the eastern African Great Lakes region.

-The University was originally instituted as an independent external college of the University of London.
-In 1970, it was split into three independent universities, which are now:
+The university was originally instituted as an independent external college of the University of London.
+These universities in East Africa by then gained their right to stand as independent bodies as follows, and their popularly known name emerged: